 John Joyo and Chris Lavigne met during a meeting about medical devices, but the two biotech entrepreneurs soon discovered their hearts pumped and pulses quickened when they discussed alternative rock, not surgical implants.
-It didn’t take long for lead singer/lyricist Joyo and lead guitarist/composer Lavigne to combine forces, then recruit bassist Steve Bernal and drummer Brian Mendes, for a musical venture they call Arrows to Fire.
+It didn’t take long for lead singer/lyricist Joyo and lead guitarist/composer Lavigne to combine forces for a musical venture they call Arrows to Fire.
 Since their 2016 debut, their “’90s-rooted alternative rock with a current twist,” as Joyo describes their sound, has stirred up quite a bit of notice.

 Arrows to Fire’s YouTube videos have racked up nearly a million views — including almost 370,000 for “This is Here,” a single and track on their March 2018 album release, Here We Go, on their own Smartouf Records label.
 The melodicmid-tempo tune and moving video images serve as a call to action for planetary preservation (Joyo’s first business endeavor was a bicycle shop), and they donate 50 percent of each purchased stream or download to environmental organizations.

 Joyo, an Austin native, and dual French/American citizen Lavigne, who arrived from France 12 years ago, also share a desire to use music as a forum to address subjects both personal and political, which they do on the album’s 12 co-written originals and the 11 tracks on their self-titled 2017 debut.
 Lavigne, an accomplished guitarist, sets the melodic mood, and Joyo, who’s related to the poet Dylan Thomas, crafts nuanced lyrics to match.